thomasfr/node-konsole/README.md

 console.timeEnd("foo");

-konsole.info("info from another konsole with a different label"); // It will emit a 'message' event and a 'info' event relayer on the konsole object. console.log("process.versions: ", process.versions);
+// This will emit a 'message' event and a 'info' event relayed to  console object. konsole.info("info from another konsole with a different label");
+console.log("process.versions: ", process.versions);

 // You can restore the old console object.
-Since now everything works just
+Since then everything works just
-// before and does not emit an event
+// before and does not emit an event anymore.
 //restoreConsole();

 foo.doSomethingElse();
 console.warn("Warning");

 ```